applejuice7867/applejuice7867/README.md

 <!-- End of about ignored part -->

 <introduction>
-I am a self-taught developer and a university student majoring in computer science from Hong Kong.
-I am particular interested in web technologies, including Javascript, WebAssembly, web frameworks etc, currently exploring the field of cybersecurity and artificial intelligence.
+I am a self-taught developer and a secondary school student from Hong Kong.
+I am particular interested in game development, linux/unix systems and tinkering with random stuff, currently exploring the field of cybersecurity and artificial intelligence.
 Feel free to explore my projects!
 </introduction>

 <!-- Start of about ignored part -->